Hy-Vee Arena: 1979 roof collapse

 On June 4, 1979, at 6:45 p.m., a major storm with 70 mi/h winds and heavy rains caused a portion of Kemper Arena's roof to collapse.
 Since the Arena was not in use at the time, no one was injured.

-The American Institute of Architects had given the building an "Honor" award in 1976 and the AIA, coincidentally, was holding its annual national conference in Kansas City half a mile away at nearby Bartle Hall.
-The last event in the arena had been a Memorial Day concert by the Village People a week earlier.
+The American Institute of Architects had given the building an "Honor" award in 1976, and the AIA, coincidentally, was holding its annual national conference in Kansas City half a mile away at nearby Bartle Hall.
+The last event in the arena had been a Memorial Day concert by the Village People a week earlier, while Yes was scheduled to perform a show in its Tormato Tour on June 6.
 Further, the collapse coupled with the 1978 collapse of the Hartford Civic Center under heavy snow prompted architects to seriously reconsider computer models used to determine the safety of arenas.
+In response to that earlier incident, city architect Ken Coombs had announced that there was "very little likelihood of a disaster similar to Hartford's" occurring at Kemper Arena or Bartle Hall.

 The arena was one of the first major projects by influential architect Helmut Jahn who was to take over the Murphy/Jahn firm founded by Charles Murphy.
 Steel trusses that hung from three huge portals supported the reinforced concrete roof.
 Design elements had called for compensating for winds that caused the roof to swing like a pendulum.
 The exterior skeleton design had been considered revolutionary in its simplicity (it was built in 18 months).

 Two major factors contributed to the collapse.

 First, the roof had been designed to gradually release rainwater to avoid overloading sewers.
 This caused water to pond (where water fills in as the roof sagged), adding to the weight.

 Second, there had been a miscalculation on the strength of the bolts on the hangers when subjected to the 70 mi/h winds while supporting the additional rainwater weight as the roof swung back and forth.
 Once one of the bolts gave way there was a cascading failure on the south side of the roof.

 Approximately one acre, or 200 ft × 215 ft of roof collapsed.
 The air pressure, increased by the rapidly falling roof caused some of the walls to blow out.
 However, the portals remained undamaged.

-An investigation was conducted, the issues were addressed, and the arena reopened within a year.
+The collapse forced the Kansas City Kings to play most of their home games during the 1979–80 season at Municipal Auditorium, which had been the team's primary venue before Kemper Arena was built.
+The arena's new roof was welded together instead of bolted, and it featured a state-of-the-art network of sensors intended to detect weaknesses in the structure.
+The arena reopened on February 20, 1980, with the Kings hosting the Seattle SuperSonics.